Kamran14/RuneGPT/README.md

 This plugin uses Google Gemini API, which currently offers free API access with generous usage limits.
 Check Google's terms for any updates on usage policies.
 ### Note: OpenAI and others require you to add a payment method whereas Google does not.
 This was the main factor in picking the service.

+#### Yes RuneGPT is not an actual GPT since its not pre-trained.
+The goal can eventually load there, but I named this more on randomness.